 Process for Providing Your Saliva Sample

 Participation in the asymptomatic testing protocol is for those who do not currently have symptoms of COVID-19.
 If you are symptomatic (a fever greater than 100F or 37.8 C, new cough, shortness of breath or loss of taste or smell) do not make a special trip to campus to submit your test.

 Undergraduate and graduate students who are experiencing symptoms and would like to request a symptomatic test can use a rapid antigen test or contact UHS by calling 609-258-3141, or email Askhealth@princeton.edu.
 Faculty, staff, researchers, and affiliates with symptoms can use a rapid antigen test or should contact their primary health care provider to discuss possible symptomatic testing.

 Prior to Providing Your Sample

 - Do not eat, drink, smoke, or chew gum for 30 minutes prior to giving your saliva sample.

-- This video will also guide you through the process.
+- Review this video to guide you through the process.

 - If you have not yet downloaded the Princeton Mobile or TigerSafe apps, please do so, as the app will be used to help you register test kits to your name.
 You can also access the test registration web portal directly.

-- If you do not know or remember your Princeton NetID and/or password, please go to this site and click “Get Help.”
+- If you do not know or remember your Princeton NetID and/or password, please go to the CAS site and click “Get Help.”

 - If you do not have a Princeton Net ID, speak with your supervisor about requesting one, as you will need it to register your test kit through the web app.
 For graduate dependents over the age of 18 who do not have a NetID, contact email@example.com.